-I would like to inform you about the members of the “European Socialists”, Messrs.
-Avtandil Enukidze, Davit Zilfimiani, Zaza Mikadze and my legislative initiative.
+I would like to inform you about the members of "European Socialists", Mr. Avtandil Enukidze, Davit Zilfimiyan, Gela Mikadze, and my legislative initiative.

-Our proposal concerns the amendments to the Organic Law on Citizenship of Georgia, which is due to many important factors.
+Our proposal will concern changes in the Organic Law "On Georgian Citizenship", which is due to many important factors.

-According to the data of the National Statistics Office of Georgia for 2021, the population of Georgia is 3,728,573 people.
+According to the 2021 data of the National Statistical Service of Georgia, the population of Georgia is 3,728,573 people.